3. Be Careful With the Baby’s Laundry

-When washing baby clothes, use a detergent that's free of perfumes and dyes.
+When you wash your little one's clothes, use a detergent that's free of perfumes and dyes.

 “Many brands carry a ‘free and clear’ product,” Theos says.
 “Fabric softener, in any form, should be avoided.”